scotthosking/get-station-data/README.md

 A set of Python tools to make it easier to extract weather station data (e.g., temperature, precipitation) from the [Global Historical Climatology Network - Daily (GHCND)](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)

+> *"The Global Historical Climatology Network daily (GHCNd) is an integrated database of daily climate summaries from land surface stations across the globe.
+GHCNd is made up of daily climate records from numerous sources that have been integrated and subjected to a common suite of quality assurance reviews.
+GHCNd contains records from more than 100,000 stations in 180 countries and territories.
+NCEI provides numerous daily variables, including maximum and minimum temperature, total daily precipitation, snowfall, and snow depth.
+About half the stations only report precipitation.
+Both record length and period of record vary by station and cover intervals ranging from less than a year to more than 175 years."* [source](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)

 More information on the data can be found [here](https://www.ncei.noaa.gov/pub/data/ghcn/daily/readme.txt)

 <!-- See Examples: